youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 2021-01-07|03:28:23|4624|GRAAL$|SYSTEM|-|-|5
 ```

-We have interesting things going on here; lets explaine:
+We have interesting things going on here; lets explain:

 #### Connections
 ```